Amenability and computability: Introduction

 The material of this paper is based on the master thesis of the author, written under supervision of Aleksander Ivanov.
 The author is grateful to him for support.
 The author is grateful to M. Cavaleri and T. Ceccherini-Silberstein for reading the paper and helpful remarks.
 In particular, the idea of Proposition \ref{fif} belongs to M. Cavaleri.
-We also thank M. Sapir for right advice concerning Section 9.